Libertree/libertree/doc/protocol.md

 MAY be accompanied by an explanatory message.
 When a COMMENT request is rejected, the requester SHOULD retry the COMMENT request at a future time, but MAY elect not to after several rejections.

+### COMMENT-DELETE

+Request Parameters:

+    {
+      "id": <comment id on requester>,
+    }

+Response Structure:

+    { "code": "OK" }
+    |
+    { "code": "NOT FOUND" }

+A requester would use the COMMENT-DELETE command to request that a remote server delete its copy of a comment that originated at the requester.

+Responders MAY return a "NOT FOUND" code to indicate that it has no record of the given post.